 art TO transform

-From September 2017, we are exhibiting within Ecovention Europe at De Domijnen, Sittard, Netherlands.
-This show curated by Sue Spaid is a European overview of art and ecology.
+In September 2017, we exhibited within Ecovention Europe at De Domijnen, Sittard, Netherlands, curated by Sue Spaid as a European overview of art and ecology.
 Our installation Touchstones:

-Everything is Here is a retrospective of the last 7 years of our practice.
-The image is a detail of Sacred Mayonnaise, the opening ritual which Miche performed on Ecole Mondiale's map of the locality.
+Everything is Here was a retrospective of the last 7 years of our practice.
+Left: detail of Sacred Mayonnaise, the opening ritual which Miche performed on Ecole Mondiale's map of the locality.

-In June 2018, we are honoured to be joining the Santa Fe Arts Insitute Equal Justice programme.
-Our month-long residency offers us the chance to engage withour touchstones practices and discover the ways in which they can support creative leadership to re-imagine a more equitable world.
+In 2017, we were honoured to be invited to join the Santa Fe Arts Insitute Equal Justice programme.
+Our proposal was to engage withour touchstones practices and discover the ways in which they can support creative leadership to re-imagine a more equitable world.